vividos/UnderworldAdventures/uwadv/README.Developer.md

 ## B. Third-Party libraries and licenses

-Some third-party libraries are used throughout the project, to gain some functionality that otherwise would be hard to do, or to get a platform independent game.
+Some third-party libraries are used throughout the project, in order to implement them for ourselves.

 ### SDL2 & SDL_Mixer

-The project is using the [SDL2 library](https://www.libsdl.org/) to implement the cross-platform game.
+The project is using the [SDL2 library](https://www.libsdl.org/) to implement the cross-platform game application.

 The project is using the
 [SDL_Mixer library](https://www.libsdl.org/projects/SDL_mixer/) to implement